-I am an active member of ATLAS and CAST Collaborations at CERN.
-I am interested in experimental methods and data analysis in high energy physics (particle physics).
-As a PhD student I work in a project which involves applying machine learning methods (particularly deep learning) to the vector boson scattering processes in hadron colliders.
+I was an active member of ATLAS and CAST Collaborations at CERN, interested in experimental methods and data analysis in high energy physics (particle physics).
+As a PhD student I worked in a project which involves applying machine learning methods (particularly deep learning) to the vector boson scattering processes in hadron colliders.

 There are some fundamental issues which are unsolved in particle physics; the main ones are unifying gravity with the other fundamental forces, solution to the 'dark matter' and 'dark energy' problems and matter/antimatter asymmetry.
 These issues requires a new framework to incorporate new phenomena which will be probed in future collider efforts.
 These new physics scenarios are thought to be hinted by Vector Boson Scattering processes which are highly suppressed through interference effects.
 The measurement of such effects require a very good background elimination and processing of very tiny signals where powerful methods such as machine learning and novel statistical techniques come into play.
 We are working on high mass resonances and their signatures, mainly jet tagging and jet substructure studies with multivariate analysis techniques.
 We have a small group dedicated to such analysis as a member of international VBSCan COST Action.